chenyushuo/Coarse-to-Fine-Evaluation-of-Inference-Efficiency/README.md

-The scripts of `Towards Coarse-to-Fine Analysis of Large Language Models Inference Efficiency`.
+The scripts of `Towards Coarse-to-Fine Evaluation of Inference Efficiency for Large Language Models`.